Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features: Generalization of attention-based matcher

-Dedode, SiLK and ORB exhibit poor results when paired with existing matchers, consistent with previous works \cite{oblivious}.
-As we have discussed before, the off-the-shelf LightGlue models are trained without nearby keypoints, we therefor extract single scale for R2D2,SIFT and ORB.
+DeDoDe, SiLK, and ORB exhibit poor results when paired with existing matchers, consistent with previous works~\cite{oblivious}.
+As we have discussed before, the off-the-shelf LightGlue models are trained without nearby keypoints, we therefore extract features at a single scale for R2D2, SIFT, and ORB.
 The results are shown in \cref{fig-ft}.
-It leads to significant improvements.
-When matched with SuperPoint descriptors as in \cite{oblivious}, extracting single-level features for R2D2 results in 14.2\% relative gain (54.9$\rightarrow$62.7).
-The number of inliers also increases substantially (255$\rightarrow$ 606).
+This leads to significant improvements.
+When matched with SuperPoint descriptors as in~\cite{oblivious}, extracting single-level features for R2D2 results in 14.2\% relative gain (54.9$\rightarrow$62.7).
+The number of inliers also increases substantially (255$\rightarrow$606).
 Similar results are obtained for the DISK and ALIKED matchers.
-SIFT features also consistently benefit from extracting at single-scale only.
-Though the impact of multi-scale extraction on SIFT is relatively low compared to ORB and R2D2 ($\uparrow$1.2\%-1.8\% @AUC/5\degree with LO-RANSAC).
-The reason that SIFT is the least affected (2.4\%) since keypoints are detected by identifying local extrema in the difference of Gaussian thus unlikely to obtain multiple keypoints at near-by location.
-ORB detects feature independently across many scales and the locations with high responses are likely to be identified as keypoints multiple time across different scales.
-It caused major difference between single-scale and multi-scale extraction (117\%).
+SIFT features consistently benefit from extracting at single-scale only, though the impact of multi-scale extraction on SIFT is relatively low compared to ORB and R2D2 ($\uparrow$1.2\%--1.8\% @AUC/5$^\circ$ with LO-RANSAC).
+The reason that SIFT is the least affected (2.4\%) is that keypoints are detected by identifying local extrema in the difference of Gaussian thus making it unlikely to obtain multiple keypoints at nearby locations.
+ORB detects feature independently across many scales and the locations with high responses are likely to be identified as keypoints multiple times across different scales.
+This causes a major difference between single-scale and multi-scale extraction (117\%).

 Out of the three matching models evaluated, the LightGlue model for ALIKED generalizes best.
-When coupled with SIFT keypoints, it obtains comparable results (58.6/72.8, AUC@5/10\degree) with official LightGlue model trained for SIFT features (59.2/72.6,AUC@5/10\degree).
-For Dedode keypoints, its performance (53.6,AUC@5\degree, 544 inliers) is also comparable to the specialist LightGlue model for Dedode (54.7,AUC@5\degree,465 inliers).
+When coupled with SIFT keypoints, it obtains comparable results (58.6/72.8, AUC@5$^\circ$/10$^\circ$) with the official LightGlue model trained for SIFT features (59.2/72.6,AUC@5$^\circ$/10$^\circ$).
+For DeDoDe keypoints, its performance (AUC@5$^\circ$ 53.6, inliers 544) is comparable to the specialist LightGlue model for DeDoDe (AUC@5$^\circ$ 54.7, inliers 465).
 The LightGlue model for SuperPoint descriptor shows competitive results with slightly worse accuracy.
 DISK descriptors and matcher, on the other hand, perform worst for most detectors.
-This suggests that the DISK descriptor and matcher might be biased, which adversely impacts the generalization ability.
+This indicates that the DISK descriptor–matcher pair may exhibit stronger bias, limiting its generalization.